komsan-k/SCI-104-PhysicII-quantum-computation/lab/lab-3-quantum-register/README.md

-# Lab 3: Introduction to Quantum Registers (Google Colab Edition)
+# Lab 3: Basic Quantum Registers

 ## 1. Objectives
 By the end of this lab, students will be able to: